 I am passionate about healthy, delicious Turkish cuisine with a rich culinary heritage.
 My cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, focuses on southern Turkish cuisine with authentic, regional recipes like this one, from my hometown Antakya.
-I hope to pass the legacy of this rich culinary heritage to the next generation with my book; Signed copies of Ozlem’s Turkish Table cookery book is available at this link, for a limited period and delivered worldwide.
+I hope to pass the legacy of this rich culinary heritage to the next generation with my book; Signed copies of Ozlem’s Turkish Table cookery book is available at this link, for a limited period and delivered worldwide, including US and Canada.

 How wonderful to share the food with friends and family.
 Living abroad and changing locations often, cooking and sharing food have been my salvation and a wonderful way of meeting new folks, making new friends.
 I hope you enjoy the recipes with friends and family and give yourself and everyone the gift of good food.

 Preparation time: 20 minutes Cooking time: 50-55 minutes